The Romería, a pilgrimage in Andalusia

 Horsemen during a Romería in Andalusia

-Romería Virgen de las Flores in Álora
+Romería Virgen de Flores in Álora

 Virgen de las Flores during the Romería in Álora